farhat-lab/who-analysis/README.md

 ### Intermediate Allele Frequencies

-Heterozygous variants have allele fractions in the range [0.25, 0.75].
+Intermediate = allele fractions in the range [0.25, 0.75].
 Below this range, alleles are reference (0), and above it, they are alternative (1).
-Selection of how to encode heterozygous alleles is made using the `config.yaml` file.
+Selection of how to encode intermediate allele frequencies is made using the `config.yaml` file.
 The options are:

 <ul>
-    <li>Drop</li>
+    <li>Drop all isolates containing any ambiguous mutations.</li>
     <li>Encode all variants with AF > 0.25 (including those with AF > 0.75) with their AF, not binary. </li>
     <li>Binarize them using an AF threshold</li>
 </ul>

+Currently, all isolates with any intermediate allele frequencies are <b>dropped</b> from a given model before running.

 ### Missing Data